open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/baggage.md

 ## Baggage is not the same as attributes

-An important thing to note about Baggage is that it is a separate key:value store and is unassociated with attributes on spans, metrics, or logs.
+An important thing to note about baggage is that it is a separate key-value store and is unassociated with attributes on spans, metrics, or logs.

 To add Baggage entries to attributes, you need to explicitly read that data and